Dormant black hole candidates from Gaia DR3 summary diagnostics: Forward modelling Gaia summary statistics

 \subsection{Astrometry}

-We use the generative forward model \texttt{gaiamock} \citep{El-Badry+2024c} to simulate \textit{Gaia} astrometric observations for unresolved binaries and predict the resulting summary statistics, particularly the renormalised unit weight error \texttt{ruwe}. \texttt{gaiamock} generates realistic epoch astrometry based on the \textit{Gaia} scanning law, and the source parameters, including position ($\alpha, \delta$), parallax $\varpi$, proper motions ($\mu_\alpha, \mu_\delta$), $G$ band magnitude, flux ratio, and component masses ($M_*, M_\mathrm{CO}$).
+We used the generative forward model \texttt{gaiamock} \citep{El-Badry+2024c} to simulate \textit{Gaia} astrometric observations for unresolved binaries and predict the resulting summary statistics, particularly the re-normalised unit weight error \texttt{ruwe}. \texttt{gaiamock} generates realistic epoch astrometry based on the \textit{Gaia} scanning law, and the source parameters, including position ($\alpha, \delta$), parallax $\varpi$, proper motions ($\mu_\alpha, \mu_\delta$), $G$ band magnitude, flux ratio, and component masses ($M_*, M_\mathrm{CO}$).
 Alternatively, \texttt{gaiamock} can take as input the semi-major axis of the photocenter $a_0$ and the binary orbital elements: period $P$, time of periastron passage $T_\mathrm{peri}$, eccentricity $e$, inclination $i$, argument of periastron $\omega$, and longitude of ascending node $\Omega$.
 The model uses an empirical prescription for the epoch astrometry errors, calibrated on well-behaved single stars.

 From the simulated epoch astrometry, \texttt{gaiamock} fits a five-parameter single-star model, predicts the resulting along-scan displacements, and computes the corresponding chi-squared ($\chi^2$) statistic of the residuals.
-Following \textit{Gaia} conventions, the per-epoch uncertainties are inflated based on the goodness of fit, and \texttt{ruwe} is approximately the square root of this reduced chi-squared:
+While a minority of \textit{Gaia} DR3 sources are fitted with a six-parameter astrometric model \citep{Lindegren+2021}, these constitute a small fraction of our sample and were treated identically in the forward modelling with \texttt{gaiamock}.
+Following \textit{Gaia} conventions, the per-epoch uncertainties are inflated based on the goodness of fit, and \texttt{ruwe} is approximately the square root of this reduced chi-squared \citep{El-Badry2025}: